Maple Leaves

 As they thrash in the breeze the maples moan.

-One I know stands not quite alone
+One that I know stands not quite alone

 on a slope where gloom and silence cloak